dojo/docs/dijit/_editor/plugins/TextColor.rst

   <div dojoType="dijit.Editor" id="editor" extraPlugins="['foreColor', 'hiliteColor']"></div>

 And that's it.
 The editor instance you can reference by 'dijit.byId("editor")' is now enabled with the TextColor plugin!
-You can use the buttons to alter the colors of the selected text.
+You can use the buttons to alter the colors of selected text.

 ========
 Examples